 Increasing numbers of actionable fusions have made traditional technologies such as PCR and FISH inefficient and costly.
 NGS can profile multiple fusions in a single assay but is slow, complex, and expensive.
-Combined with direct digital counting on the nCounter system and Junction Sequence probe design, the detection of fusion genes is highly sensitive, quantitative, and easy:
+Combined with direct digital counting on the nCounter® Analysis System and Junction Sequence probe design, the detection of fusion genes is highly sensitive, quantitative, and easy:

 - Directly detect hundreds of fusions in one assay

-- Gets results in less than 24 hrs with just 15 minutes of hands-on time
+- Gets results in less than 24 hours with less than 15 minutes of hands-on time

 - Use challenging sample types including FFPE tissue sections